Ben Stevenson

 • Setyawan, E., Erdmann, M. V., Mambrasar, R., Ambafen, O., Hasan, A. W., Izuan, M., Mofu, I., Putra, M. I. H., Sianipar, A. B., Constantine, R., Stevenson, B. C., and Jaine, F. R. A. (in press) Spatial connectivity of reef manta rays across the Raja Ampat archipelago, Indonesia.
 Royal Society Open Science.

-• van Dam-Bates, P., Papathomas, M., Stevenson, B. C., Fewster, R. M., Turek, D., Stewart, F. E. C., and Borchers, D. L. (in press) A flexible framework for spatial capture-recapture with unknown identities.
+• van Dam-Bates, P., Papathomas, M., Stevenson, B. C., Fewster, R. M., Turek, D., Stewart, F. E. C., and Borchers, D. L. (2024) A flexible framework for spatial capture-recapture with unknown identities.
 Biometrics, 80(1), ujad019. (link)

 • Durbach, I., Chopara, R., Borchers, D. L., Phillip, R., Sharma, K., and Stevenson, B. C. (2024) That's not the Mona Lisa!
 How to interpret spatial capture-recpature density surface estimates.
 Biometrics, 80(1), ujad020. (link).